edenartlab/docs/docs/guides/creation.md

 * A photograph of Alice training a neural network.
 * A photograph of alice training a neural network.
 * A photograph of <alice\> training a neural network.
+* A photograph of <Alice\> training a neural network.
 * A photograph of <concept\> training a neural network.

 :::tip
 If the concept was trained in "face" or "object" mode, it is recommended to trigger the concept by referring to it in the prompt.
-If the concept was trained in "style" mode, you can usually get better results by not referring to it in the prompt.
+If the concept was trained in "style" mode, the concept will be automatically triggered for you!
 :::tip

 ### Adjusting concept strength

-The "Concept scale" parameter controls the influence of the concept on the final output.
-The default should work in most cases, but occasionally you may find your concept is somewhat over or underfit, in which case adjusting this value may improve your results.
+The "Concept strength" parameter controls the influence of the concept on the final output.
+If your creations dont resemble your concept enough you can increase this value, if your prompt is being ignored and everything looks to similar to the training images, try reducing the strength.